-Pancreatitis occurs when the pancreas is inflamed.
+Pancreatitis is inflammation of your pancreas.
 The pancreas is an organ that makes insulin.
 It also makes enzymes (digestive juices) that help your body digest food.
 Pancreatitis may be an acute (short-term) problem that happens only once.
 It may become a chronic (long-term) problem that comes and goes over time.

 What causes pancreatitis?

-Most pancreatitis is caused by alcohol or gallstones.
+Pancreatitis is usually caused by alcohol or gallstones.
 Less common causes are certain medicines, an injury to the abdomen, some procedures, and infections.
 High levels of triglycerides (fats) and calcium may also cause pancreatitis.

 What are the signs and symptoms of pancreatitis?